 I originally didn't buy cancellation insurance, can I purchase it now?

-Yes, but with limitations.
-As Covid-19 is a "known" event, trip cancellation coverage will not cover cancellations due to the current travel advisory.
-You may purchase cancellation insurance which would protect you if cancelling due to the standard covered risks, such as unexpected sickness.
+Concierge Plans can only be added within 48hrs of deposit, and basic cancellation plans within 7 days of your initial deposit.
+As well, since Covid-19 is a "known" event, trip cancellation coverage will not cover cancellations due to Covid related advisories.
+Cancellation insurance would protect you if cancelling due to the standard covered risks, such as unexpected sickness.
 For example, if you contracted Covid before departure your Doctor would advise against travel, and thus allowing you to claim for cancellation expenses.
-It DOES NOT cover if you change your mind about travelling.
+Plans are also available that provide 80% refund of penalties to Cancel for any reason, no questions asked.
+(Concierge Plans Only)

 What about cancelling if I don't have insurance?